-Several clips feature extraordinary footage of Michael Collins, campaigning and as Chief of Staff of the new Irish Army and speaking at a mass meeting.
+Among the 90,000 historic clips that are free to view online are several featuring extraordinary footage of Michael Collins campaigning and as Chief of Staff of the new Irish Army and speaking at a mass meeting.

-Dozens of Irish-related clips are included in the collection, with footage of Irish sporting highlights and many events from the country’s first years of independence from Great Britain.
+Dozens of Irish-related clips are included in the collection, with footage of Irish sporting highlights and many events from Ireland's first years of independence from Great Britain.

 Here are just some of the snapshots of Ireland’s history this amazing news archive has provided:

 Description: “Dungarvan, Waterford, Southern Ireland (Eire, Republic of Ireland).

 “Intertitle: "NO ONE CAN INSULT OUR FLAG.
 Sinn Feiners – who had on Armistice Day, of all days, – torn down the Union Jack – were made to parade the village and re-hoist it."